SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 		]
 	}

-### In-Game Events
+### Match Events
-The following events will only take place in-game.
+The following events will only take place during a match.

 #### PlayerFirstSpawn
-At the start of the game when player actor entities spawn.
+At the start of the game when a player spawns.

 	{
 		"time": "2017-03-17T00:38:32+0000",